cjoshmartin/Talking-Cow/README.md

 # Talking-Cow
 Using cowsay and Google's TTS API to make a talking cow in termenal.
 I built this project to see if I could make a talking cow.
-All was completed in less then a day.

 ##Install Cowsay
 `brew install cowsay`